Metaswitch/clearwater-readthedocs/docs/Backups.md

 You can also specify a directory to search in for backups, e.g. for homestead:

-`sudo /usr/share/clearwater/bin/run-in-signaling-namespace /usr/share/clearwater/bin/list_backups.sh homestead_provisioning <backup dir>`
+`sudo cw-run-in-signaling-namespace /usr/share/clearwater/bin/list_backups.sh homestead_provisioning <backup dir>`

 ## Taking a Manual Backup